kylpo/notes/Windows-8.md

 ---

+Windows 8 was a good example of a bad least common denominator design

+---

 Problems with Windows UWP: not able to Extend

 OS makers create their own universe.
 They also set the rules, like what physics equations are valid.